pwolfgang/BoxArithmetic/README.md

-# MSetArithmetic
+# BoxtArithmetic
-An implementation of N. J. Wildberger's model of arithmetic using multisets This is based on the youtube lectures beginning with Math Foundations 227 "A multiset approach to arithmetic"
+An implementation of N. J. Wildberger's model of arithmetic using boxes This is based on the youtube lectures Intro to Algebraic Calculus This project implements the features described through the lecture "Negation and subtraction via Virtual Boxes"
+This project was converted from the MSetArighmetic project by renaming MSet to Box and removing the anti features.
-This project implements the features described through lecture 233 -- The curious world of integral polynumbers.The basic unit is the multiset.
+The curious world of integral polynumbers.The basic unit is the box.
-A multiset is an unordered collection of objects with the allowance for repeated instances.
+A box is an unordered collection of objects with the allowance for repeated instances.
-The objects are restricted to be multisets.
+The objects are restricted to be boxes.
 ## Representing natural numbers
-The number zero is represented by the empty mset [].
-An integer is represented by an mset containing msets.
+The number zero is represented by the empty box [].
+An integer is represented by an box containing empty boxes.
 Thus 1 is [[]] 2 is [[][]] and so on.
 ## Representing PolyNumbers
-A PolyNumber is an mset of msets.
+A PolyNumber is an box of boxes.
-The polynumber &#x03B1; is represented by the multiset containing a multiset containing an empty multiset, which is the mset containing the natural number one..
+The polynumber &#x03B1; is represented by the box containing a box containing an empty box, which is the box containing the natural number one..

 [[[]]] = [[1]] = &#x03B1;